chmlee/ream-doc/content/overview/origin.md

 I don't remember exactly why or when I started working on the editor, but git history shows the [first commit](https://github.com/chmlee/ream-edit/commit/26da6f263b402e87356ddaedc04ce76750c5124e) was created 10 days after the prototype for the language parser was completed.

 The original design was to have an architecture similar to [Jupyter Notebook](https://jupyter.org/) and a front-end similar to [StackEdit](https://stackedit.io/app).
-REAM-python would be running on a Flask server [1], and the Vue-based front-end would provide real-time rendering.
+REAM-python would be running on a Flask server<sup>[1]</sup>, and the Vue-based front-end would provide real-time rendering.
 As I work on the editor, I found myself moving more codes into the front-end, and eventually the only thing the server did was receiving REAM data, parsing it, and returning JSON for Vue to render in the front-end.
 What if...
-I move *everything* to the front-end and make the editor run 100% on the client side?
+I move *everything* to the front-end and make the editor run entirely on the client side?

 The development for the editor stops before it worked properly as I had to focus on my thesis.
 After submitting the paper, the focus was on polishing the parser.